GunnarGriese/gunnargriese.github.io/_posts/2024-11-14-gtm-server-side-pubsub-integration.md

 Hermes is the messenger of the gods in Greek mythology.
 How fitting that Google decided to name their Pub/Sub GTM Server-Side custom template after him.
 The [Hermes solution](https://github.com/google-marketing-solutions/gps-sgtm-pantheon/blob/main/sgtm/hermes/README.md) is a sGTM custom **tag template** that allows you to send event data to Pub/Sub.

 ![Hermes Tag Template](/assets/img/gtm-ss-pubsub/hermes-tag-template.png)

+Head over to Google's Github repo for further instructions on how to get started with it.

 `getGoogleAuth` authenticates the sGTM instance with Pub/Sub.
 It uses the service account running the container to get the necessary credentials for making authenticated requests to GCP services.
 So, make sure to grant this service account `roles/pubsub.publisher` rights.
 Does some type conversion based on the key (key with suffix `_int` is converted to integer, key with `_num` is converted to number, otherwise it's a string).